vf827393/PhoenixOS/README.md

     ```

 2. **[Build]**
+    Building *PhOS* is simple!

-*PhOS* provided with a convinient build system as it contains multiple components
+    *PhOS* provides a convinient build system as it contains multiple components
     (e.g., autogen, daemon, client-side hijacker, unit-testing, CLI etc.),
     simply run the build script in the container would works:

     ```bash
     # inside container